gustafn/docker-ns/README.md

 ## Docker images and tags

-Ready to use images are published under the `gustafn/*` namespace on Docker Hub ([https://hub.docker.com/repositories/gustafn](https://hub.docker.com/repositories/gustafn))
+These 7 ready-to-use images are published under the `gustafn/*` namespace on Docker Hub ([https://hub.docker.com/repositories/gustafn](https://hub.docker.com/repositories/gustafn)).
+Each of these images is provided as a mostly independent subdirectory with its own Makefile.

 ### Tagging policy